Hits Radio: Programming

-Most of the stations broadcast their own local breakfast shows from 6 to 10am each weekday - in most cases, these are produced and broadcast from the originating station's studios.
+Network programming for England and Wales originates from Bauer's London headquarters or studios in Manchester & occasionally Newcastle.

-Network programming for England and Wales originates from Bauer's Castle Quay studios at Castlefield in Manchester.
-In Scotland, it originates from Bauer's Clydebank studios near Glasgow, and on occasion, from Bauer's Edinburgh studios.
+In Scotland, it originates from Bauer's studios in Clydebank (near Glasgow) and Edinburgh.

-Overnight programming and The UK Chart Show airs across all Hits Radio stations in England, Wales and Scotland from Bauer's Castle Quay studios at Castlefield in Manchester.
+Overnight programming and The Hits UK Chart on a Sunday airs across all Hits Radio stations in England, Wales and Scotland, originating from Bauer's London headquarters.

-Until May 2022 CFM, Gem, MFR, Radio Borders and The Wave opted out of networked scheduling, during weekdays, and weekends respectively.
+Until May 2022, CFM, Gem, MFR, Radio Borders and The Wave opted out of networked scheduling, during weekdays, and weekends respectively.
 This was replaced by networked programming.